MinnPost/minnpost-elections-dashboard/README.md

 ### Production setup for Celery

 Once the application is deployed to Heroku, Celery will be ready to run.
 To enable it, run the command `heroku ps:scale worker=1`.
 See Heroku's [Celery deployment](https://devcenter.heroku.com/articles/celery-heroku#deploying-on-heroku).
+To run the worker dyno as well, Heroku needs to be on a non-free plan.

+**Note**: if the application changes its task structure and Celery tries to run old tasks, run the `celery purge` command from within the application's virtualenv.

 ### Production setup for Redis and RabbitMQ